ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - Spawns automatically when a player creates a BD Market

 **Trades:**
-- Regular BD Seeds: 5 seeds for 1 emerald
+- Regular BD Seeds: 5 seeds for 1 emerald (available to all players)
-- Green BD Seeds: Premium seeds for more emeralds
+- Green BD Seeds: Premium seeds for 15 emeralds (unlocked at Farmer rank)
-- Purple BD Seeds: Rare seeds for 25 emeralds
+- Purple BD Seeds: Rare seeds for 30 emeralds (unlocked at Master Farmer rank)
-- BD Harvester: Special tool for 16 diamonds
+- BD Harvester: Special tool for 16 diamonds (unlocked at Expert Farmer rank)
-- Ultimate BD Harvester: Top-tier tool for 32 diamonds
+- Ultimate BD Harvester: Top-tier tool for 32 diamonds (unlocked at Agricultural Expert rank)

+*Note: These crops primarily differ in their value - the higher-tier crops take longer to unlock as players progress through ranks but provide significantly better returns when sold to collectors.*

 ### Market Owner